-We are committed to enhancing our animal wellness practices in a manner that advances the Five Freedoms - the most widely accepted global standard for responsible animal care.
-We also rely on the Five Domains of animal welfare to inform our animal care practices - a widely adopted approach for assessing physical and functional factors that affect an animal's welfare and overall mental state.
+We are committed to enhancing our animal wellness practices in a manner that moves beyond the Five Freedoms to rely on the Five Domains of Animal Welfare model.
+The Five Domains model considers a broad range of animal welfare states, from negative to positive, and the impact those conditions have on the mental wellbeing of animals.

 Read more about the Five Freedoms and Five Domains.